avatar

 Abstract:

-We apply three complementary NLP approaches: a naive keyword-based baseline, TF–IDF weighting, and BERTopic topic modeling.
-Across all methods, we find consistent evidence of a post-SVB pivot toward liquidity management, capital requirements, valuation practices, and systemic risk oversight.
-Topic models reveal a shift from broader regulatory themes pre-SVB to more concentrated attention on risk management, resolution frameworks, and financial stability post-SVB.
-The results provide empirical evidence that major financial crises are followed by measurable and systematic changes in regulatory discourse, and demonstrate how modern NLP tools can be used to study policy responses to financial instability at scale.
+We study how U.S. banking regulatory priorities shifted following the 2023 collapse of Silicon Valley Bank.
+Using regulatory documents from Regulations.gov in the 18 months before and after the collapse, we apply three complementary NLP methods: a keyword baseline, TF-IDF weighting, and BERTopic topic modeling.
+All three show consistent evidence of a post-SVB pivot toward liquidity management, capital requirements, and systemic risk oversight, with topic models revealing a shift from broad regulatory themes to concentrated attention on risk management and financial stability.
+The work provides empirical evidence that major financial crises are followed by measurable changes in regulatory discourse.

 With C. Shan, A. Wakrim, M. Walcher, D. Xiang, I. Xiao, J. Xu, and R. Yamahara.